 It took the nectar from five million flowers to make the pint of honey setting on your kitchen shelf.
 Thousands of honeybees each visited hundreds of flowers a day, working from sunup to sundown.
 And, at only about 30 days of age they died, simply worn out.
 We may tend to think of the value of honeybees as limited to that deliciously sweet topping, but, they give us so much more: They’re the most important pollinators of fruits and vegetables.
 In the U.S. alone honeybees are responsible for 80 percent of flowering crops and $18 billion a year in commerce.
-If not for honeybees, we’d probably never again eat an almond, apple, melon, strawberry or, of course, honey.
+If not for honeybees, we’d likely never again eat an almond, apple, melon, strawberry or, of course, honey.
 What your salad bar would look like without bees.

-Bees are in the order Hymenoptera (HY-men-OP-ter-uh), which is from Ancient Greek hymen + pteron, literally meaning “membrane wings.”
+Bees are in the order Hymenoptera (HY-men-OP-ter-uh), which is from the Ancient Greek hymen + pteron, literally meaning “membrane wings.”
 Hymenoptera also includes wasps, ants, and sawflies.
 Bees evolved from a wasp-like ancestor and have been around since the middle of the Cretaceous Period, about 120 to 130 million years ago.
 Scientists think bees and flowering plants may have evolved together.